 Use active listening skills

-Use active listening is one of the best ways to communicate with your spouse.
-It shows your spouse that you are wholly involved at the moment and hearing what they are sharing with you.
+Active listening is one of the best ways to communicate with your spouse.
+It shows your spouse that you are wholly involved in the moment and hearing what they are sharing with you.

 If your partner is telling you that they feel unsupported because you are working a lot, you might say something like, “It sounds like you are frustrated that you have to shoulder all the household responsibilities yourself.”